Buddhist Temples (Wats)

 Buddhist Temples vary from region to region in their architecture and structure.
 They are designed to symbolize the five elements: Earth, Wind, Air, Fire, and Wisdom.
 The temple structures differ depending on language and region, which includes Viharas, Stupas, Pagodas, or Wats.

 In Thailand, you will find Wats.
 However, as their surrounding area is also a big part of their identity, Buddhist Temples are not only defined by their structures.
-The reason why most temple compounds are bound by walls and gates.
+This is why most temple compounds are bound by walls and gates.
 Although everyone's welcome to visit at any time!

 With the vast majority of the population in Phuket being Thai-Buddhists, there are over 40 Wats available for those who follow Buddhism and want to pay their respect.
 A few of these temples are over 100 years old and hold great significance to the history of Phuket.